-The programs save all the setting except for the following: Backlight, Discrimination, Sensitivity, Notch, Volume and Wireless.
-These six settings are saved by the detector after turning the power off but are independent of the programs.
-The reason for separating these six settings from the programs is so that they can be changed guickly, depending on the time of day and search conditions.
-The user's current control over these settings is advisable and necessary.
+The programs save all the setting except for the following: Backlight, Discrimination, Sensitivity and Notch.
+These settings are saved by the detector after turning the power off but are independent of the programs.
+The reason for separating these four settings from the programs is so that they can be changed quickly, depending on the time of day and search conditions.

 Turning the required program on is done by pressing the (b) button in the detector's operating mode.
-The program selection screen will appear: rPR-
+The program selection screen will appear:

-The I buttons are used to select the program you would like, then pull the trigger to enter the program.
+The buttons are used to select the program you would like, then press the trigger to enter the program.
 After changing a program a ground balance needs to be done, and the detector will guide you through this process.

-If you want to reset a given program to the factory specifications, bring selection screen (by pressing the 🕖 button) and use the 💵 button to go d " Reset " option, then use the D button to choose " Yes ".
-Use the trigger program selection screen, the reset confirmation screen will then appear (" I button b to select " Yes ".
-Use the trigger to complete, the chosen program Resetting a program to the factory settings does not result in resetting user sound profiles.
+If you want to reset a given program to the factory specifications, bring up the program selection screen (by pressing the button) and use the button to go down to the " Reset " option, then use the button to choose " Yes ".
+Use the trigger to leave the program selection screen, the reset confirmation screen will then appear (" Really? ").
+Use the button to select " Yes ".
+Use the trigger to complete, the chosen program will then be reset.
+Resetting a program to the factory settings does not result in resetting user sound profiles.